kazuibasou/hyperneo/README.md

 	├ hospital/
 	└ workplace/

-# Inference of community structure
+# Inference of community structure in a hypergraph

 ## Quick run